"To succeed, planning alone is insufficient. One must improvise as well."

 - Sun Tzu's The Art of War emphasizes the importance of adapting one's battle plans on the fly to adjust to sudden changes in battle.

 "Those who win thanks to tactics adapted to different situations can be called Masters of War."

-Erwin Rommel, a general in Nazi Germany, built his entire career and reputation on this.
+- Erwin Rommel, General in the Wehrmacht and the original Magnificent Bastard, built his entire career and reputation on this.
 If he was ordered to take an objective he wouldn't just launch an attack and take it.
 He'd launch an attack and take it, then plan another attack to exploit any weaknesses he'd created, then plan another attack to exploit any more weaknesses he'd created, and keep on inventing new attack plans on the fly until the other side surrendered or his side quite literally ran out of gas.

-Rommel was not alone in this, as it was an integral part of Blitzkrieg as deviced by Guderian and the German doctrine emphasised including subordinates into the plan so they could improvise on the spot or take over should you fall.
+- Rommel was not alone in this, as it was an integral part of Blitzkrieg as devised by Guderian and the German doctrine emphasized including subordinates into the plan so they could improvise on the spot or take over should you fall.
 This was a large part of German success on the tactical level.
 Of course there were Speed Chess players amongst other armies as well, but to the Germans it was an integrated part of their doctrine.

 - Most professional modern militaries use it these days: the standard format for issuing orders includes the larger context, why the orders are being issued and what the goal is.
 This allows junior officers (and troops) to be aware of the ultimate objective so that they can respond on the fly to changing conditions.

 - The Cuban Missile Crisis and the Cold War.
 Not just between the United States and the Union of Soviet Socialist Republics, but internally between the hardliners and moderates of each government.
 Adaptation is of the highest priority if "chess" here is more defined as "a Lensman Arms Race that involves getting nuked into oblivion for the littlest mistake."